 However, there are a few things that any prospective truck owner will need to know.
 So, without further ado, here’s how to become a box truck owner-operator.

 Learn Every Aspect of What the Job Entails

 Before you start working, you must learn the nature of your role as an owner-operator and the necessary tasks you must complete each day.
-Owner-operators are truck drivers who operate shipping vehicles for a transportation business that they own.
+Owner-operators are truck drivers who operate shipping vehicles for a transportation or delivery business that they own.